microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

     ![](../_static/images/howto_guides/workflows/quickStart/image17.png)

-4. If you are logging in for the first time, click on "My Profile" and optionally provide your First Name, Last Name, Email.
+4. If you are logging in for the first time, click on "My Profile" and optionally provide your First Name, Last Name, and Email.
 You can also set the "Project Status Notification" to ON (OFF by default).
-If ON, the notifications will be sent to the Email you provided.
+If ON, notifications about your workflow runs will be sent to the Email you provided.
 Click on "Save Changes"

     ![](../_static/images/howto_guides/workflows/quickStart/image18.png)

 ### Upload data

 You can upload your own data to process through the workflows.
 Click on "Upload Files" in the left menu bar.
-This will open a window which allows you to drag and drop files or browse previously uploaded data files.
-If you do not have a data set to test, you can download this [**test data**](https://portal.nersc.gov/cfs/m3408/test_data/SRR7877884/SRR7877884-int-0.1.fastq.gz) and upload to the NMDC EDGE platform.
+This will open a window which allows you to drag and drop files or browse for your data files.
+If you do not have a dataset to test, you can download this [**test data**](https://portal.nersc.gov/cfs/m3408/test_data/SRR7877884/SRR7877884-int-0.1.fastq.gz) and upload it to the NMDC EDGE platform.

 Additionally, there are some datasets in the Public Data folder for you to test within the NMDC EDGE platform.

 ![](../_static/images/howto_guides/workflows/quickStart/image19.png)

+Alternatively, you can select "Retrieve SRA Data" in the left menu bar and input an NCBI SRA accession number to pull data directly from SRA.

-### Running a single workflow
+### Running a single metagenomics workflow

-Click on "Metagenomics" then select "Run a Single Workflow" option.
+Click on "Metagenomics" then select the "Run a Single Workflow" option.

  ![](../_static/images/howto_guides/workflows/quickStart/image20.png)